Understanding the Venice Water Bus System + Private Venice Water Taxis

 Murano Glass Blowing Demonstration Italy

 First, choose your date or starting date.
-Then, be sure to select the correct type of ticket (75-minute ordinary ticket or Multi-Hour/Day ticket) you want before you hit “add to cart.”
+Then, be sure to select the correct ticket type (75-minute ordinary ticket or Multi-Hour/Day ticket) before you hit “add to cart.”
 We did the 72-hour ticket for our three-day stay in Venice.

 Powered by GetYourGuide

 Single-trip 75-minute tickets allow a passenger to take one taxi ride.
 Buying single-trip tickets might be your best option if you don’t intend to utilize the taxi much during your trip.
-For example, suppose your group wants only to visit Venice and is fine walking anywhere on the island.
+For example, suppose your group wants only to visit Venice and is fine with walking anywhere on the island.
 In that case, individual tickets might be perfect for you.
-These tickets are good for 75 minutes after they are redeemed.
+These tickets are valid for 75 minutes after redemption.

-The other option is to purchase a multi-hour or multi-day Venice water taxi pass.
+The other option is to purchase a multi-hour or multi-day Vaporetto water bus pass.
 These passes can be purchased for 24 hours, 48 hours, 72 hours, or seven-day periods.
-They include UNLIMITED public water taxi usage.
+They include UNLIMITED use of the public water taxi.
 We bought the 72-hour pass, and it was perfect for us!
-We utilized the Venice water taxi service quite a bit, so it made more sense to have an unlimited pass rather than pay for single one-way tickets for four people.
+We used the Venice water taxi service quite a bit, so it made more sense to have an unlimited pass than to pay for four one-way tickets.

 Redeeming Get Your Guide Tickets Purchased Online